m-fithri/Cloud_Engineer_Portfolio-Projects/create S3 buckets with terraform/README.md

 This project demonstrates how to use Terraform to provision an Amazon S3 bucket using Infrastructure as Code (IaC).

-The goal is to learn how to install and configure Terraform, initialize a Terraform project, troubleshoot common issues, and successfully apply a Terraform configuration to create and manage an S3 bucket on AWS.
+By completing this project, we will learn how to install and configure Terraform, initialize a Terraform project, troubleshoot common issues, and successfully apply a Terraform configuration to create and manage an S3 bucket on AWS.

+---

+The goals of this project are to:
+- Install and configure Terraform for Infrastructure as Code (IaC).
+- Configure AWS credentials to enable Terraform to authenticate with your AWS account.
+- Provision and manage Amazon S3 buckets using Terraform.
+- Upload and manage files in an Amazon S3 bucket using Terraform.

 ## 🛠️ Technologies & Tools